—Enrollment increased 19.6 percent, surpassing more than 10,000 students in fall 2009 and 11,430 students in fall 2010

 —Grant funding increased to $12.2 million for the fiscal year 2011

-UTC is already searching for a new provost, and Brown said that after speaking with UT System President Joe DiPietro, the decision to search for a new chancellor will take precedence over the provost search so that the new chancellor can aid in the selection of a new provost.
+UTC is already searching for a new provost, and Brown said in his previous retirement announcement that after speaking with UT System President Joe DiPietro, the search for a new chancellor will take precedence over the provost search so that the new chancellor can aid in the selection of a new provost.